ElhabashyLab/ISDB/README.md

    git clone
    ```

-5. Edit the paths to the database in the  ~main/builtDB.sh script.
+5. Edit the paths to the downloaded databases in the  `main/builtDB.sh` script.
+Further parameters are:

+   1. `tempory_directory`: Direction in which ISDB is build,
+   2. `overwrite`: Wether to overwrite pre-existing stages,
+   3. `addtional_data`: File path or directory path of additional data files.
+Each file should at least include two species columns,
+   4. `delete`: If intermediate stages should be deleted afterwards,
+   5. `manualDatabases`: Exclude or include database which could not be downloaded automatically.
+If 'true' the user has specify their paths in the following section.

-6. Finally build the ISDB database
+6. Finally build ISDB database
-   To compile the database locally, the main script *main/builtDB.sh* should be executed inside the *main* directory.
+   To compile the database locally, the main script `main/builtDB.sh` should be executed inside the `main` directory.
    ```
    cd main
    .bash /builtDB.sh